Open E is a tuning that makes your open strings spell out an E Major chord.

 Here are some examples to get you started:

-Seventh chords in Open E tuning
+Seventh Chords in Open E Tuning

 Seventh (or dominant) chords contain a root, major third, perfect fifth and a minor seven.
-The tritone interval found in them makes them dissonant, which is why they sound great when you resolve them into its corresponding first degree chord (for instance, resolving G7 into C Major).
+The tritone interval found in them makes them dissonant, which is why they sound great when you resolve them into their corresponding first degree chord (for instance, resolving G7 into C Major).

 They appear all the time in all music genres, but you’ll find them even more frequently in blues.
 Since this tuning is quite blues oriented, these are a must know!